Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 There was a snapping sound from somewhere inside the settling structure, and Adam’s resolve snapped with it.

-"...The old man’s gonna kill me…" he muttered, and grabbed the beam.
-"Dude, come on, help me… *nngggh…"*
+"...The old man’s gonna kill me..." he muttered, and grabbed the beam.
+"Dude, come on, help me... *nngggh..."*

 Firth hesitated, then obeyed.
 Between the two of them, they were able to partially lift the blockage.
 Ava shed the armor that Vinther had given her, dropped to her belly and wriggled into the hole they’d created for her.

-"Come on, *Pequeñita…* it’s okay… Come here…" she told the child, who irrationally shied away from her.
+"Come on, *Pequeñita...* it’s okay...
+Come here..." she told the child, who irrationally shied away from her.

 There was a horrible groaning sound from the table and Adam snarled urgently through gritted teeth.
 Even for him, the load must have been a terrible effort. ***"Ava-!"***